 Test tickets are issued when the slot department performs machine testing for variance investigations, new machine testing, new EBT devices and possible machine malfunctions.
 It is appropriate for test tickets to be redeemed.
-Test tickets may be included as a deduction on the gaming tax return.
+Test tickets may be included in "Tickets Redeemed" reported as a deduction on the gaming tax return.
 Accounting must ensure accurate reporting for test tickets.
 Found tickets or coupons cannot be used to perform machine testing.